 - Aggression or violence

 But it’s important to know that there is a way out of addiction.
 You can live a beautiful, drug-free life with the right support, framework, and determination to succeed.
-Reach out to Avenues Recovery Center today so you can do a medically- supervised detox, engage in beneficial therapies and support groups, and pave your path to a drug-free life today.
+Avenues Recovery Center provides a medically supervised detox, beneficial therapies, and all the support you need for a drug-free life.
 Our staff are experts in the addiction field and have helped thousands of people turn their lives around.
 No one is beyond hope.
-Contact us today to experience superior care in every way.
+Contact Avenues Recovery today to take your first step towards freedom.